-Every organization in existence today owns multiple gadgets, laptops and desktop PCs, and it has become essential to develop a network between all such devices to allow for seamless data sharing.
+Every organization in existence today owns multiple gadgets, smartphones, laptops and desktop PCs, and it has become essential to develop a network between all such devices to allow for seamless data sharing.

 Indeed, with the inception of technologies such as Google ChromeCast, MiraCast, and Wi-Fi direct, there is absolutely no gadget which you cannot wirelessly connect to all other devices.
 Of course, this amazing feat of science comes with a huge drawback; networks are prone to attacks from hackers, viruses, and bots, so you must steer clear from these.
 Continue reading